 The second trimester of pregnancy - what happens to the mother's body

 Pregnancy continues to alter a woman's body during the second trimester.
 Weeks 13 through 26 are commonly used to define the second trimester.
-Your kid is still growing and developing throughout this time, virtually every day.
-This indicates that your tummy is expanding, and you'll also experience additional changes.
+Your baby continues growing almost daily, which makes your belly expand and brings new physical changes.

 Path to improved health

-This trimester, be ready to gain weight more quickly.
-This implies that you could have to start dressing in maternity attire.
+This trimester, be ready to gain weight more quickly, which often means switching to maternity clothes.

 Breast changes in the second trimester